Breadcrumbs

 In both parts you can find a button to open the Log Analyzer:

-• Open Service Logs: Shows the logs filtered by service name and log channel Error.
+• Open Service Logs: Shows the logs filtered by service name and log channel container.

-• Open Transaction Logs: Shows the logs filtered by service name and log channel Access.
+• Open Transaction Logs: Shows the logs filtered by service name and log channel transaction.

 Refer to Showing Workload Logs and Kubernetes: Showing Logs of a Containerized xUML Service for more details.